-Published September 19, 2017 | Updated February 17, 2021
+Published September 19, 2017 | Updated March 2, 2023

 - Put your resources where your money is.
 What are your most profitable products and services?
-Concentrate your technology investments there to drive revenue that allows you to upgrade other areas later
+Concentrate your technology investments there to drive revenue that allows you to upgrade other areas later.

 - Spend enough, but not too much.
-Aim for the sweet spot between paying too much for capabilities you’ll never use and the false savings of buying budget technology that will become obsolete too quickly
+Aim for the sweet spot between paying too much for capabilities you’ll never use and the false savings of buying budget technology that will become obsolete too quickly.

 - Don’t move too fast, but don’t move too slow, either.
 Think twice about bleeding-edge technology, which makes you pay a premium to be a beta tester.
-Wait until the hype dies down a little to get a clearer picture of the technology’s value to your business
+Wait until the hype dies down a little to get a clearer picture of the technology’s value to your business.

 - Picture it old while it’s still new.
 It’s hard to think about replacements for shiny new tech you just got.
 But it will happen.
 What’s your upgrade plan?
-If you lease, do your terms make it easy to upgrade?
+If you finance, do your terms make it easy to upgrade?
 If you pay to own, do you have ready access to the secondary market to recoup some of your investment?